-We organize and participate in Orange County city’s Memorial Day ceremonies.
-Post members participate in Irvine’s Northwood Park Memorial Day ceremony and sets up an information table at the Bill Barbers Memorial Park.
+We participated in Orange County’s Memorial Day ceremonies, and Irvine’s Northwood Memorial park ceremony.
+We set up an American Legion Post information table at Bill Barbers Memorial Park.

-We visit our veteran brothers that are recovering or dying in the hospital.
-We have a special ceremony during the District meeting for those that died in recent months.
-Their name is called out, there is a pause and someone calls out “No Answer.”
+We visit our sick and dying veteran brothers and sisters in the hospital.
+We have a special ceremony during the American Legion District meeting for members that died in recent months.
+Their name is called out, there is a pause, and someone calls out “No Answer.”
 And taps are then played.

 Our Members met with the Irvine City Council, Orange County Supervisors, and many California officials to support a veteran’s cemetery in Orange County.
 For more information, go to <>